 2. Resolve issues with transparency (regarding the commitments that countries make)

-3. Agree on a commitment that drives the ambition from governments to keep the 1.5 degree target alive
+3. Agree on a commitment that drives the ambition of governments to keep the 1.5-degree target alive

-These issues were resolved at COP26, finalising the Paris Rulebook.
+These issues were resolved at COP26, finalizing the Paris Rulebook.